 After cleaning, allow time for your tile to dry before walking on it.
 Otherwise, your floors will show every streak and footprint.
 Try to wash your floors at off-peak times, so your family doesn’t ruin all your hard work.

 Remember, these floors will last a lifetime if you take care of them.
-You don’t have to wash your tile every day, but most experts suggest you sweep regularly and apply cleaner every two weeks.
+You don’t have to wash your tiles every day, but most experts suggest you sweep regularly and apply cleaner every two weeks.

 How do you keep your tile floors clean?
 Which products do you use regularly?
-Be sure to share your best tips with the rest of us in the comments below.
+Be sure to share your best cleaning tips with the rest of us in the comments below.